 The beautiful flower colors have made these geranium species a popular choice for gardens.

-True geraniums grow best in full sun but also appreciate part shade, in the afternoon
+True geraniums grow best in the full morning sun but also appreciate partial shade in the afternoon.
+Afternoon shade will benefit most cranesbill in hot climates.

 The best sites for these plants are those where they receive early morning sunlight and light shade in the afternoon.

-The flowering perennial plant species benefit from once a year feeding with a balanced 10-20-10 fertilizer in early spring when the new foliage just starts to appear.
+It benefits from once-a-year feeding with a balanced 10-20-10 fertilizer in early spring when the new and fresh foliage just starts to appear.

-The fertilizer should be reapplied as the plants start producing new growth, after deadheading in mid-summer.
+The liquid fertilizer should be reapplied as the plants start producing new and fresh growth after deadheading in mid-summer.

 More on Geranium Watering Requirements